ebaenamar/moodify-vercel/DEPLOYMENT.md

 4. Update API URL:
    - Go to your deployed frontend
    - Open the browser console (F12)
-   - Note the domain (e.g., moodify-xyz.vercel.app)
+   - Your frontend will be deployed to moodi-fy.vercel.app
-   - Edit script.js to update the API_URL with your Render backend URL
+   - The backend API is at moodi-fy.onrender.com

 ## Step 3: Final Configuration